Developing the next generation of leaders

 Scholars begin their Laidlaw experience with a leadership training retreat.
 In a group, immersive environment, they discover their own innate leadership preferences, learn core leadership attributes, explore leadership values and develop their leadership skills through exercises and applied learning.
 Their leadership development continues through the academic year, after their research summer, with guest speakers, coaching and more.

-3. Leadership-in-action experience
+3. Leadership-in-Action experience

 Scholars join a global network of fellow Laidlaw Scholars.
 This online community provides a dedicated space for scholars to contribute and collaborate.
-Undergraduate scholars publish their research here, can test their thinking, partner on projects and continue their leadership development.
+Undergraduate scholars publish their research here, test their thinking, partner on projects and continue their leadership development.
 MBA scholars and alumni share career questions, advice and opportunities.
 Leading academics post their latest papers and thought leadership.

 A research project gives scholars the chance to pursue in-depth an area of interest with the support of one or more academic supervisors.
 Either selected from a list of topics provided by the university, or self-proposed, the scholar has the overall responsibility to manage and deliver the project.
 The discipline of research develops intellectual rigour, project-management skills, critical thinking and the ability to communicate conclusions clearly.